-NFL DFS Picks & Strategy, Super Bowl LIV
+NFL DFS Picks & Strategy, Week 6 Main Slate

-Brian and Occupy NFL DFS contributor Chris Rooney have written up a guide to the slate using the Occupy Model, betting line movements, and news updates.
+This is the Sunday Main Slate NFL Daily Plug!
+Occupy Fantasy’s Chris Rooney has written up a guide to the slate using the Occupy Model, betting line movements, and news updates.
 Keep an eye on this page, updates will be made IN BLUE on Sunday mornings if anything changes.

 Follow Occupy Fantasy on Twitter for updates through lock.